The Doctoral Training Partnership welcomes applications from both UK and EU applicants.

 For full details on eligibility, please refer to the Terms and Conditions of Research Council Training Grants.

-Please note that negotiations regarding ‘Brexit’ will not affect recruitment of EU students for studentships starting in October 2018, as per the April 2017 press release from the RCUK which welcomed the government announcement that non-UK EU doctoral students applying for courses beginning in the academic year 2018/19 remain eligible for RCUK support.
-No details are available yet regarding studentships with a 2019 start.
+Please note that negotiations regarding ‘Brexit’ will not affect recruitment of EU students for studentships starting in October 2019, as per the July 2018 government announcement that non-UK EU doctoral students applying for courses beginning in the academic year 2019/20 remain eligible for RCUK support.

 In addition to those with traditional biomedical or psychology backgrounds, the DTP welcomes students from non-medical backgrounds, especially in areas of computing, mathematics and the physical sciences, and can fund additional training, including Masters to assist discipline conversion.
 Applicants for a studentship must have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an area appropriate to the skills requirements of the project.
 Applicants with a Lower Second Class degree will be considered if they also have a Master’s degree or have significant relevant non-academic experience.